Cristopher-Cruz/TwitterCloneApp/README.md

 # *Twitter App*

-This is a basic twitter clone app to view, compose, favorite, and retweet tweets.
+A basic twitter clone app to view, compose, favorite, and retweet tweets.

 # Part 1